nricciardi/nmd/README.md

 NMD is full compatible with CommonMark standard.

+## Work In Progress Addons

+There are a set of addons which we would add to NMD and many others that we will forgot to add, so you can propose to add a new addon through a new issue.

+The list of addons that we would support in future:

+- footnotes
+- page header
+- database diagram
+- uml diagram
+- custom simplifier LaTeX

 ## Syntax overview

 There are two types of modifiers to manipulate your NMD files.
 In particular, there are the _inline modifiers_ and _paragraph modifiers_.